RockefellerArchiveCenter/archivematica-local/ingest.md

 3. Click *Start Transfer*.

-4. When *Job: Approve standard transfer*, appears on the screen, select *Approve transfer*.

-5. Complete any microservice that requires human intervention.
+4. Complete any microservice that requires human intervention.
 When *Micro-service: Create SIP from Transfer* has completed, proceed to the **Ingest tab**.

-6. In in the **Ingest tab**, complete any microservice that requires human intervention.
+5. In in the **Ingest tab**, complete any microservice that requires human intervention.
 If a DIP will be created, in *Job: Upload DIP*, select *Upload DIP to ArchivesSpace* then follow the instructions in Manual Matching.
 Manual matching is not necessary if an ArchivesSpace IDs CSV file was included with the transfer.

 ### Manual Matching